CivicActions Security Policy

 - Use in any way harmful to CivicActions or our clients is forbidden.

 Web administrator account holders (Drupal, CiviCRM or other) must also:

 - Be familiar with how to maintain configuration security as described in Drupal's securing your site page.

-- After changing site permissions, the site must be tested by logging in as a user with each affected role and ensuring that access is limited correctly.
+- Test the site after changing site permissions, by logging in as a user with each affected role and ensuring that access is limited correctly.

-- The use of PHP in the web administration interface is strongly discouraged (as this code is harder to find and hence audit).
+- Avoid the use of PHP in the web administration interface when at all possible (as this code is harder to find and hence audit).

 - Respect the privacy of site users, avoiding accessing personal data such as private messages.

 Developers and themers working on the site codebase (and committing code to Git) must also:

 - Ensure their own code and development practices follow accepted secure coding standards as described in the Handbook under Engineering > Security and Compliance.